pluralsight/guides/in-review/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 # ngrok
 [Ngrok](https://ngrok.com) is the most popular service of all these.
 Like localtunnel, ngrok creates a secure tunnel to a local server on your machine.

 Ngrok is built in Go so it has [binary packages for each major platform](https://ngrok.com/download).
-You just have to download a ZIP file, unzip it and then run it from the command line.
+You just have to download a ZIP file, unzip it, and then run it from the command line.

 That's the recommended way to install it, however, there's also a [Node.js wrapper for ngrok](https://github.com/bubenshchykov/ngrok) that downloads the ngrok binaries for your platform.